syncfusion-content/fileformat-docs/File-Formats/DocIO/UWP.md

 {% endtabs %}

-The following code example illustrates how to load the file by using file picker in WinRT.
+The following code example illustrates how to load the file by using file open picker in WinRT.

 {% tabs %}